Overview of Cancer

 What is cancer?

-Cancer is an abnormal, continuous multiplying of cells.
-The cells divide uncontrollably and may grow into adjacent tissue or spread to distant parts of the body.
-The mass of cancer cells eventually become large enough to make lumps, masses, or tumors that can be detected.
-However, not all tumors are cancer.
+Cancer is a condition where cells multiply.
+But this multiplying is continuous and not normal.
+The cells divide and grow out of control.
+They may grow into nearby tissue or spread to distant parts of the body.
+Over time, the mass of cancer cells can get big enough to make lumps (also called masses or tumors) that can be felt or seen.
+But, not all tumors are cancer.
 Tumors can be benign or malignant:

 Are not cancer

 Can usually be removed

 Don't spread to other parts of the body, and the cells don't invade other tissues